How Much Does a Pregnancy Ultrasound Cost Without Insurance in 2023?

 How Many Scans Do You Have During Pregnancy?

 During pregnancy, a woman may receive two ultrasound scans.
 The first can be during the trimester to confirm the due date, and the second may be during the 18-22 weeks to ensure the baby’s normal anatomy and sex.
-However, more scans may be needed if abnormalities or complications are detected during the routine ultrasound.
+However, more scans may be needed if abnormalities or complications are detected during the routine Ultrasound.

 How Many Ultrasounds Do You Get During High-Risk Pregnancy?